-Lisa’s portfolio doesn’t just sound good “on paper” (her credentials include art direction for brands like Warby Parker and J.Crew): the work she is doing with Venamour and Ensemble makes her an inspirational force in print’s revival.
+Lisa’s portfolio doesn’t just sound good “on paper” (her credentials include art direction for brands like Warby Parker and J.Crew): the work she is doing with @venamour makes her an inspirational force in print’s revival.

 When I first saw Ed Ruscha’s typographic drawings and paintings in college, I was really transfixed.
 I was pursuing a studio arts degree with a drawing focus, and it was perhaps the first time that I got really wrapped up in typography and saw a bridge between fine art and design.

 HOW WOULD YOU DESCRIBE YOUR PERSONAL DESIGN AESTHETIC?